caiocmb7/projetos/ML&AI/world cup 2022/README.md

     - Percentage dtype manipulation;
     - Transforming lineup_home and lineup_away columns which contains list of dictionaries into new columns;
     - Transforming events_list column into a new dataframe that will be use for global statistics.
+    - Check the numerical/float columns which will be used for predictions if they are gaussian distribuition
+        - Apply log transformation

 * Global statistics from each team, total of goals (top scorers), total of assists (top assistances), total team goals, etc;